SWIXProject/SWIX/README.md

 ## Experimental Results
 ---
 - Comparative analysis containing all datasets are in experiments/.
+Latest figures will be added soon.
 Note the full disscussion of the results will be included in the extended version of the paper (Coming soon!)
 - All experiments are based on the SOSD dataset.
 Their distribution can be found [here](https://arxiv.org/abs/1911.13014).